Per diem rates in Switzerland: a brief guide (2024)

 However, businesses don’t have to follow per diem rates.
 They can decide whether employees should submit expense reports or they can choose which per diem rates to apply.

-For example, they can follow some per diem guidelines (such as those for meals and accommodation) while setting out their own budgets for accommodation and flight costs in a
+For example, they can follow some per diem guidelines (such as those for meals and accommodation) while setting out their own budgets for accommodation and flight costs in a corporate travel policy

 What are the most important things to know about per diem rates in Switzerland?